mctainsh/Esp32/UM98RTKServer/README.md

 ![Server 3 Log](https://github.com/mctainsh/Esp32/blob/main/UM98RTKServer/Photos/TTGO-S3-Display/S3-Screen-Log-C3.jpg?raw=true)

+## TODO

+1. Write instructions to install without compiling with PlatformIO (Using ESP32 Upload tool)

+2. Make http sends in non-blocking to prevent one NTRIP server upsetting the others

+3. Rework the TTGO T-Display-S2 code to make the display nicer (Currently optimized for larger S3)

+4. Put each NTRIP server details on its own page

+5. Make better looking STL

+6. Build one using ESP32-S3 Mini board.
+Won't have display but will be very compact

 ## License
 This project is licensed under the GNU General Public License - see the [LICENSE](https://github.com/mctainsh/Esp32/blob/main/LICENSE)  file for details.